 § 1 Aims of the competition

-The International Chemistry Olympiad (IChO) is a chemistry competition organised for students at secondary school level with the aim of promoting international contacts in chemistry.
-It is intended to stimulate the activities of students interested in chemistry by a way of the independent and creative solution of chemical problems.
+The International Chemistry Olympiad (IChO) is a chemistry competition for students at secondary school level with the aim of promoting international contacts in chemistry.
+It is intended to stimulate the activities of students interested in chemistry by way of the independent and creative solution of chemical problems.
 The IChO competitions help to facilitate cordial relations between young adults of different nationalities; they encourage cooperation and international understanding.

 Organization of the IChO

 (1) The IChO is organized every year, as a rule at the beginning of July, in one of the participating countries by the Education Ministry or an appropriate institution of the organizing country (hereafter referred to as the organizer).

 (2) Unless directed otherwise by the International Jury, the organizer is obliged to invite all countries that participated with a team during either of the preceding two IChO competitions.
 The official invitation to participate in the forthcoming IChO should be sent to countries by the November preceding the competition.
 The countries invited must confirm their participation in the IChO according to requirements of the organizer.

 (3) Countries not automatically invited to the IChO must apply to the organizer by the end of November preceding the Olympiad.
 The organizer invites these countries to the Olympiad based on the recommendation of the Steering Committee.
 Participating countries are expected to select representative teams in an open process.

 Newly invited countries must send an observer to two consecutive Olympiads before its pupils can participate in the IChO.
 The observer participates in Jury meetings and all Olympiad procedures as a non-voting member in order to learn about the content and procedure of the competition.

 § 3 Delegations